-TECH.8.1.8.A.CS1
+TECH.8.1.2.A.CS1

-Understand and use technology systems.
+Understand and use technology systems and make presentations using Smartboard.

 Differentiation

 Encourage risk taking in creating their projects as opportunities to stretch skills during production.
 Support students with motor skills needed to manipulate art materials.
 Actively assess to identify student interests, learning preferences and the ability to work independently.